pp-mo/ugrid-checks/README.md

 ## Python API
 The checker is provided as an importable module "ugrid_checks".

-Running the module directly calls the command-line interface, e.g. `$ python -m ugrid_checks file.nc` is just the same as `$ ugrid-checker file.nc`.
+Running the module directly calls the command-line interface,
+e.g. `$ python -m ugrid_checks file.nc` is the same as `$ ugrid-checker file.nc`.

 Within Python, the module can be used like this :
 ```ignorelang